Gartner experts weigh in on how it’s valuable and whether it’s safe to use.

 Prompt engineering without APIs: Prompt engineering refers to the use of a service like ChatGPT in conjunction with other technologies, as part of a workflow.
 You can create this workflow manually or by using screen scrape and robotic process automation (RPA) technologies.

 It’s hard to say.
 There will be new jobs created, while others will be redefined.
 The net change in the size of the workforce will vary dramatically depending on the industry, location, enterprise size and offerings, etc. However, it is clear that the use of tools such as ChatGPT, hyperautomation and other AI innovations will focus on tasks that are repetitive and high-volume, with an emphasis on efficiency, increasing productivity and improving quality control.
+ChatGPT will also be integrated into business applications.
+This will make adoption easier, and relevant contextual information will be available in the applications.

-Still, we recommend you create a company policy around rather than block ChatGPT.
+With all of this in mind, we recommend you create a company policy around rather than block ChatGPT.
 Your knowledge workers are likely already using it, and an outright ban may lead to “shadow” ChatGPT usage, while only providing the organization with a false sense of compliance.
 A sensible approach is to monitor usage and encourage innovation, but ensure that the technology is only used to augment internal work and with properly qualified data, rather than in an unfiltered way with customers and partners.

 Proceed but don't over-pivot.
 Recognize that this is very early stage and much of what you are hearing is hype.
 That said, the potential is significant.